 Ensure you fully understand the agreement between your insurance company, provider, and yourself.
 Get everything in writing, including details about reimbursement rates, service codes, deductibles (in-network vs. out-of-network), session limits, and coverage periods (typically 6 months to a year).

-Follow up to confirm the agreement is being honored.
 If any issues arise, you may need to revisit previous steps or speak to someone new in your insurance company.
 If the process becomes too challenging, consider whether it's worth continuing or exploring legal representation as a last resort.

 Glossary